TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageTypes/Index.rst

   point.
 This lets you duplicate parts of your page tree in terms of navigation, without actually duplicating pages and content.

-  See the :ref:`t3tca:access-options-mounts` section in TYPO3 Explained for more information about mount points.
+  See the :ref:`Mounts <t3tca:access-options-mounts>` section in TYPO3
+  Explained for more information about mount points.

 Link to External URL
   This page type is similar to the :guilabel:`Shortcut` type but leads the